tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 - Name: [bdqffdq:IssueMethod](https://rs.tdwg.org/bdqffdq/terms/IssueMethod)
 - Preferred Label: Issue Method
-- Definition: A data quality solution concept that relates an Issue to its Specifications.
+- Definition: A data quality SolutionsConcept that relates an Issue to its Specifications.
 - SubClass Of: DataQualityMethod; IssueConcept
-- Comments: The IssueMethod in bdqffdq is a data quality Solutions level concept describing the relationship between a Specification (technical description of a test) and an Issue (a Criterion in the context of resource type (SingleRecord or MultiRecord) and associated information elements).
+- Comments: The IssueMethod in bdqffdq is a data quality Solutions layer concept (see Figure 3 in Veiga et al., 2017) describing the relationship between a Specification (technical description of a test) and an Issue (a Criterion in the context of ResourceType (SingleRecord or MultiRecord) and associated InformationElements).
 - View in: [term-list](../list/bdqffdq/index.md#IssueMethod)

 ********************